Top image: Still, ‘La Piscine’ (1969) © Avco Embassy

 Miles Ahead, 100 mins.
 Out now.

-But there’s no backwards thinking here, cut and pasting a diverse mix of genres into their sonic vision, the realised result is a wholly unique contemporary beat.
+But there’s no backwards thinking here, cut and pasting a diverse mix of genres into their sonic vision, the realised result is a unique contemporary beat.
 Need more proof?
 Their latest record, Third, was produced by The Clash’s Mick Jones – that’s North London’s equivalent of da Vinci wetting your paintbrushes for you, only with more safety pins and less facial hair.

 Sing it loud, sing it proud

-This year’s tracks are; Etta James’ At Last, Jack Garratt’s Worry, CHVRCHES’s Clearest Blue, The Jam’s Art School, John Lennon’s Imagine, Max Richter’s Dream 3 and Tame Impala’s The Less I Know The Better.
+This year’s tracks include, Etta James’ At Last, Jack Garratt’s Worry, CHVRCHES’s Clearest Blue, The Jam’s Art School, John Lennon’s Imagine, Max Richter’s Dream 3 and Tame Impala’s The Less I Know The Better.